 Robbery of Bank of Oklahoma Branch in Oklahoma City

-OKLAHOMA CITY—James E. Finch, Special Agent in Charge of the Oklahoma City Division of the Federal Bureau of Investigation, announced the robbery of the Bank of Oklahoma branch at 4324 S. E. 44th Street in Oklahoma City, Oklahoma.
+James E. Finch, Special Agent in Charge of the Oklahoma City Division of the Federal Bureau of Investigation, announced the robbery of the Bank of Oklahoma branch at 10525 S. May in Oklahoma City, Oklahoma.

 Surveillance photos and witness descriptions depict the subjects as follows:

 Subject one: Hispanic male, mid-20s, 5’3” tall, 160 lbs, medium build, wearing a black long-sleeved T-shirt, blue jeans, dark shoes, dark sunglasses, and a yellow baseball style cap with a black bill and the word JEGS across the front in black lettering, carrying a black semi-automatic pistol.